bgoodr/blogging-utils/README.markdown

    of the variable and whose cdr is the list of CSS sections that are being referenced.

- - Generalize `bg-blogger-util-get-template-variable-references' to check for a specified type of variable, whereas right now it is hardcoded to variables of type "color".
+ - DONE: Generalize `bg-blogger-util-get-template-variable-references' to check for a specified type of variable, whereas right now it is hardcoded to variables of type "color".

  - Create a new function that calls the new function but with both